 "I don't think there's anything wrong with making money as long as you do it fairly," said J. Robert Hunter, head of the Consumer Federation of America's insurance division and former Texas insurance commissioner.

 "Where the Buffett thing goes wrong -- the only way they're going to make money is to have them pay (claims) a little slower," Hunter said.

-He points to Buffett's 2006 letter to shareholders in which Berkshire's own chairman links the timing of claims payments to potential profits.
+Buffett's 2006 letter to shareholders in which Berkshire's own chairman links the timing of claims payments to potential profits.